Questions every parent should ask:

 Young child dance - Is the young child program engaging, well planned, and creative?

 Preschool dancers learn entirely differently than elementary age students.
 Young children learn best through structured play.
 Wilmington School of Ballet has the unique advantage of being home to a preschool (wilmington preschool of the arts) and hence having a great deal of early childhood education f month children learn new games, songs, rhymes, stories, and skills.
 Every dance class utilizes new props and dance toys.
 Children believe they are playing while they learn the real french terminology, famous ballet stories, and accurate ballet steps.
 Little children have a magical experience in our dance classes and develop a love of learning.

 Class size - What are the class sizes and are there assistant teachers?

 Dance classes should be relatively small.
-Our young child dance classes are limited to 12 per class with a teacher and an assistant.
+Our Young child dance classes are limited to 12 per class with a teacher and an assistant.
 Older classes are generally limited to 14 with a teacher and assistant.
 Our assistants are frequently teenage and college dancers.
-This gives the assistant a teacher training opportunity and also gives the student a model.
+This give the assistant a teacher training opportunity and also gives the student a model.
 Children adore the assistants.
 They are “big” girls and boys who serve as an inspiration to the younger dancer.